|Nutritional Guidelines (per serving)|

 - 1 teaspoon pure vanilla extract

-- Combine the milk and the melted butter.
-Then add the oil, and finally whisk in the beaten eggs and stir in the vanilla extract.
+In a medium bowl, combine the milk, and the melted butter.
+Then add the oil, whisk in the beaten eggs, and stir in the vanilla extract.

-- Add the liquid ingredients to the dry ones and mix no more than ten seconds.
+Add the liquid ingredients to the dry ones and mix no more than 10 seconds.
 The batter should be visibly lumpy.
-That's OK!
 It's extremely important not to overmix the batter, or the resulting muffins can be hard or misshapen.

 TIP: The dry and wet ingredients, respectively, can be mixed in advance, but as soon as the wet and dry ingredients have been combined with each other, the liquid will activate the baking powder and the batter needs to be baked right away.

-- Bake 18-20 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Bake 18 to 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.

 If you run into problems removing your muffins from the pan, run a butter knife around the edge of each muffin.
 Then cover the muffin pan with a clean towel and flip the pan.
 Your muffins should pop out into the towel.